mrachuta/spring-api-employeeapp/README.md

 - [Usage](#usage)

 ## General info

-App is written basing on following howto: https://www.javaguides.net/2019/01/springboot-postgresql-jpa-hibernate-crud-restful-api-tutorial.html In one of next iterations, to improve pipeline an examples of DevSecOps practices were added.
+The app was written based on the following howto: https://www.javaguides.net/2019/01/springboot-postgresql-jpa-hibernate-crud-restful-api-tutorial.html The CI/CD process implements some DevSecOps practices / processes to ensure high quality and secure artifacts.
-Following analysis are performed.
-One of main requirements was to use tools that are easy available and free to use (or at least each one has free tier).
+Following analysis are performed:
 * SAST analysis using **Sonarqube**
 * Licence compliance analysis using **Fossa**
 * SCA analysis of Java package using **Trivy**